Texas State Bobcats football

 The Texas State Bobcats football program Texas State University in college football at the NCAA Division I Football Bowl Subdivision (FBS) level.
 They play in the Sun Belt Conference.
 The program began in 1904 and has an overall winning record.
 The program has a total of 14 conference titles, nine of them being outright conference titles.
 Home games are played at Bobcat Stadium in San Marcos, Texas.

-Given that the school has grown to become the fifth-largest university in Texas, and one of the 75 largest universities in the United States, it has now taken its football program to the Football Bowl Subdivision of NCAA football.
+Given that the school has grown to become the seventh-largest university in Texas (2021), and one of the 75 largest universities in the United States, it has now taken its football program to the Football Bowl Subdivision of NCAA football.

 The team became a member of the FBS Western Athletic Conference in 2012.
 After only one season in the WAC, Texas State moved to the Sun Belt Conference.
 Texas State joined the league in July 2013 and began conference play for the 2013–14 academic year.

-Athletic Director Dr. Larry Teis stepped down as athletic director of Texas State Athletics on August 31, 2021 and Mr. Don Coryell, Executive Senior Associate Athletic Director of External Operations, assumed the role of interim Athletic Director Beginning September 1, 2021.
+In July 2025 it was announced that the Bobcats would be joining the rebuilt Pac-12 Conference in time for the 2026 football season.

 History

 Early history (1904–1964)

 Southwest Texas State Normal School first fielded a football team in 1904.
 Oscar W. Strahan, for whom the current basketball arena is named, was hired as the university's first director of athletics, and served as the team's first head football coach from 1919 to 1934.
 He compiled an impressive 72–52–10 record and won three championships (1921, 1924, 1929).
 Strahan led Texas State into the T.I.A.A. in 1922 and then as a founding member of the Lone Star Conference in 1932.
-Joe Bailey Cheaney served as head football coach at Southwest Texas State from 1935–1942.
+Joe Bailey Cheaney served as head football coach at Southwest Texas State from 1935 to 1942.
 The Bobcats went 23–42–6 during Cheaney's tenure.
 Cheaney was asked to resign following the 1942 season.
 The university did not field a football team from 1943 to 1945 due to World War II.
 Head coaches George Vest, Milton Jowers, R. W. Parker, and Jack Henry all had tenures as Texas State's head coach.
 Vest led the team to a conference championship in 1948, while Parker won co-championships in 1954 and 1955.
 Jowers, for whom Jowers Center (home of the Department of Health and Human Performance) is named, served as head coach twice (1951–1953 and 1961–1964).
 He compiled a 48–18–2 record, winning over 72% of his games, including a conference championship 10–0 season in 1963.